gemini-cli-extensions/alloydb-observability/DEVELOPER.md

 1.  **Gemini CLI:** Install the Gemini CLI version v0.6.0 or above.
 Installation instructions can be found on the official Gemini CLI documentation.
 You can verify your version by running `gemini --version`.
-2.  **AlloyDB Cluster & Instance:** For testing data plane tools, you will need access to an active AlloyDB for PostgreSQL instance.
+2.  **AlloyDB Cluster & Instance:** You will need access to an active AlloyDB for PostgreSQL instance.

 ## Developing the Extension